mtgjson/mtgjson-website/docs/files/individual-set/README.md

 }
 ---

-# Set
+# Individual Set

-The set structure describes the properties and values of a single set.
+The individual set structure describes the properties and values of a single set.

 > Potential Parent property type: `object(string: any)`
 > Property type: `string`